rt-solutions/Sysmon-Install/README.md

 # Sysmon_Install
 Sysmon Powershell Installation

-This script downloads and installs Sysmon monitoring.
+This script downloads and installs the newest version of Sysmon utilizing SwiftOnSecurity's config.